This Long-Necked Cat Will Make You Wonder If She Is Part Giraffe Or Llama

 PETA estimates that there are between 60 and 100 million homeless cats.
 Even though they don’t live with us, they indirectly depend on us.

-Olivia is in desperate need of a home.
-And she'll be waiting for you at the Anne Arundel County Animal Care & Control Friends.
+Olivia is in desperate need of a home, and she'll be waiting for you at the Anne Arundel County Animal Care & Control Friends.

 Let's get to know her better:

-Oliva is definitely a looker, with her unusually long neck and large green eyes.
+Olivia is definitely a looker, with her unusually long neck and large green eyes.

 Her purrrsonality only adds to her adorability.